-Aaron Reed is currently serving his first term as Council Member for the Town of Crewe.
+Aaron Reed is currently serving in his second term as Council Member for the Town of Crewe.
 Aaron is a member of the Finance and Personnel Committees.
 Aaron is a native of Brunswick County where he was raised by his father Jeff Reed.
 After graduating form Brunswick Academy, Aaron enlisted into the United States Marine Corps where he served for 8 years.
 Aaron served in the infantry with 2nd Battalion, 2nd Marines; holding billets ranging from basic rifleman to Platoon Commander.
 Along with his unit, Aaron was forward deployed 4 times including tours in both Iraq and Afghanistan.
 During his time in the Marine Corps, Aaron learned what it takes to bring Marines together in order to accomplish a common goal.
 Today Aaron puts those skills to use running his practice as a financial planner, and investment advisor representative, from his office in Richmond.

 Now residing in Crewe, with his wife Amanda and their two sons Jase and Avery; Aaron enjoys, in his fee time, utilizing and preserving our natural resources while passing on that heritage to the next generation.
 While he may not wear the Marine corps uniform on a daily basis anymore, Aaron swore an oath to uphold and defend the Constitution of the United States of America, which is why he decided to run for his first term as a Council Member in 2016.
 Aaron was humbled to have been elected and looks forward to representing the citizens of the Town of Crewe.